A greedy approach for increased vehicle utilization in ridesharing networks: Problem formulation

 \textbf{DEFINITION 1} (GRID). \textit{The road network is divided into a grid which is a collection of $n$ non-overlapping grid cells and is represented as $g=\{g_1,g_2,...,g_n\}$.}

-Each grid cell is defined by its latitude, and longitude pair, and the length between different grid cells is modelled through the haversine distance between the latitude and longitude pair of corresponding grid cells.
-Further, two grid cells are said to be connected if they are adjacent to each other.
+Within a grid, two grid cells are said to be connected if they are adjacent to each other.
 Figure \ref{fig:mesh1} displays the part of the road network divided into a grid.
-The road network is a combination of $361$ grid cells and a grid cell $g_\mathrm{1}$ is adjacent to grid cells $g_2,g_\mathrm{20}$ and $g_\mathrm{21}$.
+The road network is a combination of $576$ grid cells and the grid cell $g_\mathrm{1}$ is adjacent to grid cells $g_2,g_\mathrm{25}$, and $g_\mathrm{26}$.

 \textbf{DEFINITION $2$} (ROUTE).\textit{ A route corresponds to a path on the graph and it is a sequence of connected grid cells $P=<g_1,g_2,...g_l>$, where $ l \le n $.}